rblack42/math-magik/rst/introduction.rst

 than a typical home computer.

 This project will present a set of 3D models for airplanes that I am currently building and flying.
-The models may be designed by others, in which case i try to derive the model using the original plans, or they may be of my own design.
+The mod eventually els may be designed by others, in which case i try to derive the model using the original plans, or they may be of my own design.

-Here are the current models included in this project:
+Here are the current models to be included in this project:

     * Math-Magik-lpp - a Limited Pennyplane indoor model

     * Slusarczyk-A6 - an A6 class indoor design by Don Slusarczyk

-    * Wart - an A-6 class design by Gary Hodson
+    * Wart - an A-6 class design by HAFFA_ club member Gary Hodson

     * Math-Magik-Sport - a fun-fly rubber powered model suitable for indoor or outdoor flying